OotyOoty

 • Upstream API responses (same concern)

-• Complete token values (truncate to first/last 4 chars)
+• Complete token values (truncate to first and last 4 characters)

-Structured logging helps: use JSON logs with consistent fields.
-This makes it practical to search for specific license keys, error patterns, or tool call patterns when investigating incidents.
+Use structured JSON logs with consistent fields.
+This makes it practical to search for specific patterns when investigating incidents.

-Log retention: Define explicit retention periods.
-Three months of access logs is typically sufficient for incident investigation.
-Longer retention increases your GDPR data minimisation exposure.
+Keep access logs for three months.
+That's typically sufficient for incident investigation.
+Longer retention increases your GDPR exposure.

-MCP servers are typically built on npm, pip, or similar ecosystems.
-These ecosystems have a supply chain problem -- transitive dependencies can introduce vulnerabilities that aren't visible in your direct dependency list.
+MCP servers are typically built on npm or pip ecosystems.
+These ecosystems have a supply chain problem: transitive dependencies can introduce vulnerabilities that are invisible in your direct dependency list.

 Minimum viable dependency security:

-• Run npm audit or pip-audit as part of your CI/CD pipeline
+• Run npm audit or pip-audit in your CI/CD pipeline

-• Keep dependencies updated, especially security-relevant ones (HTTP libraries, auth libraries, cryptography)
+• Keep security-relevant dependencies updated (HTTP libraries, auth libraries, cryptography)

-• Use lock files (package-lock.json, poetry.lock) to ensure reproducible installs
+• Use lock files to ensure reproducible installs

-• Consider using a software composition analysis (SCA) tool for production services
+• Consider software composition analysis (SCA) tools for production services

-The specific MCP risk: MCP servers that run as local processes (stdio transport) execute on the user's machine with the user's permissions.
-If a compromised dependency executes arbitrary code, it runs with full user-level access to the local system.
-This is a meaningful threat for MCP servers distributed as npm packages.
+The specific MCP risk.
+MCP servers using the stdio transport run as local processes on the user's machine with the user's permissions.
+A compromised dependency executes with full user-level access.
+This is still a meaningful threat for stdio servers distributed as npm packages, which is most of what developer clients like Cursor, Cline, and Continue run locally.

-For server-side MCP deployments (Streamable HTTP transport), the risk profile is similar to any Node.js/Python web service.
-Standard web security practices apply.
+For server-side remote MCP deployments (Streamable HTTP transport), which is what ChatGPT, Claude, and Gemini now use for anything production-grade, the risk profile is similar to any other web service.
+Standard practices apply.

-A tool with a poorly defined schema is an invitation to misuse:
+A poorly defined schema is an invitation to misuse:

 // Dangerous: any string accepted